Your FDA ( Part One of Two): 1800s – 1940s

-During 1912 Willie left Washington to work in a lab set up by Good Housekeeping Magazine.
+In 1912 Willie left Washington to work in a lab set up by Good Housekeeping Magazine.

 In 1930 Franklin D. Roosevelt gave the power to the FDA to check for food sprayed or soil with poisons, adding to the law.
 This was added to the previous law, as the Government came down on the manufacturer to protect its people.
-Walter Campbell who once headed the FDA, told the public it took five years to pass the additional wording to the law, in Congress – adding that it occurred during the depression when people had nothing and would use anything.
-This reminds me of the pharmaceutical companies who hand down a name-brand drug, to other companies, to prepare a generic – because of cost.
+Walter Campbell, who once headed the FDA, told the public it took five years to pass the additional wording to the law in Congress – adding that it occurred during the depression when people had nothing and would use anything.
+This reminds me of the pharmaceutical companies who hand down a name-brand drug to other companies to prepare a generic – because of cost.

-Previously, in 1917, the FDA’s annual report showed a major deficiency in two types of products that should be under the 1906 act including medical devices and cosmetics.
+Previously, in 1917, the FDA’s annual report showed a major deficiency in two types of products that should be under the 1906 act, including medical devices and cosmetics.

 By 1938 a Food, Drug, and Cosmetic Act and the Science and Law act addressed the problem.
 Food standards required a label.
-Drugs by law had to list each ingredient and now they enforced church in labeling, the name, and address of the manufacturer ingredients and safety testing of each product for the first time.
-Although this sounded perfect they would learn differently.
+Drugs by law had to list each ingredient, and now they enforced church in labeling, the name and address of the manufacturer ingredients, and safety testing of each product for the first time.
+Although this sounded perfect, they would learn differently.
 The standard of testing, although changed, is still part of the FDA.
 In 1938 they began testing animals to find out if it was suitable for public use.

-In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three different agencies, from left to right, FDA – Public Health Service –Social Security Administration.
+In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three various agencies, from left to right, FDA – Public Health Service –Social Security Administration.
 Now a new federal security agency was formed.